-“For enrichment I love cardboard activities, so hiding the dogs meal in egg cartons, cereal boxes, shoe boxes etc. The more experience the dog has the more you need to evolve your enrichment.
-I also love frozen enrichment – ice-cream container with a stuffed Kong, fill it with chicken stock and freeze it overnight.
-Turn out the ice block the next day for a delicious treat that lasts ages, best to feed this one outside and great for hot days!
-People often complain about the mess of a cardboard activity but I love to remind them how much fun the dog has had ripping up all that cardboard and how easy it will be to fit into your recycling bin now!”
+“For enrichment, I love cardboard activities, so hiding the dog’s meal in egg cartons, cereal boxes, shoe boxes etc. The more experience the dog has, the more you need to evolve your enrichment.
+I also love frozen enrichment – an ice-cream container with a stuffed Kong filled with chicken stock and frozen overnight.
+Turn out the ice block the next day for a delicious treat that lasts ages. best to feed this one outside, and it is great for hot days!
+People often complain about the mess of a cardboard activity, but I love to remind them how much fun the dog has had ripping up all that cardboard and how easy it will be to fit into your recycling bin now!”

 Our Expert – Amy Smith

 Amy Smith is the owner and top instructor at Amy’s Puppy Pre School.
-She is passionate about dogs and the importance training play in developing a well-rounded and happy pooch.
+She is passionate about dogs and the importance of training play in developing a well-rounded and happy pooch.
 Amy is also the proud developer of the Sound Proof Puppy Training App.
-For more information check out;
+For more information, check out;

 Do you have any top tips on beating boredom?
-Please share and comment in the post.
+Please share and comment on the post.